Exchanging Money – Going on vacation to Europe or an international trip is an exciting adventure.

 Use the Boy Scout motto on this one and be prepared!

-Do your research prior to traveling and choose exchanges that don’t charge commission.
+Do your research prior to traveling and choose exchanges that don’t charge commission when you are exchanging money.

 Many places charge you at least three percent per transaction.